-Under the LTIP, SARs have been granted since 2006 instead of non-qualified stock options.
+- (1) Under the LTIP, SARs have been granted since 2006 instead of non-qualified stock options.
 Stock options were utilized prior to 2006.
-Accordingly, awards under the heading "Option Awards" with an expiration date before 2016 are stock options, and awards with an expiration date in 2016 or later are SARs.
-The exercise price of each stock option and SAR is equal to the NYSE closing price of UTC Common Stock on the grant date.
-Payout levels for PSUs granted in 2012 and 2011 are based on target-level TSR and EPS performance, except for actual EPS performance in 2012 and 2011.
+Accordingly, awards under the heading "Option Awards" with an expiration date before 2016 are stock options, and awards with an expiration date in 2016 or later are SARs. - (2) The exercise price of each stock option and SAR is equal to the NYSE closing price of UTC Common Stock on the grant date. - (9) Payout levels for PSUs granted in 2012 and 2011 are based on target-level TSR and EPS performance, except for actual EPS performance in 2012 and 2011.
 Actual payout vesting levels are shown for PSUs granted in 2010.
 Payouts for 2012 and 2011 PSUs will be based on actual performance.
 PSUs are described in the CD&A and footnote (2) to the Grants of Plan-Based Awards table on page 55.
-PSUs vest following a three-year performance cycle to the extent targets are achieved.
-Amounts in this column are calculated by multiplying the number of PSUs in the adjacent column by the NYSE closing price of UTC Common Stock of \$82.01 to December 31, 2012.
-Consists of SARs scheduled to vest on January 3, 2015, subject to the continued employment of the executive.
-SARs vest in the event of death, change-in-control or retirement occurring at least one-year from the date of grant.
-Consists of SARs Scheduled to vest on January 3, 2014, subject to the continued employment of the executive.
-SARs vest in the event of death, change-in-control or retirement occurring at least one-year from the date of grant.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled to vest on January 4, 2013.
-Consists of SARs Scheduled t (2) (3)
+PSUs vest following a three-year performance cycle to the extent targets are achieved. - (4) Amounts in this column are calculated by multiplying the number of PSUs in the adjacent column by the NYSE closing price of UTC Common Stock of \$82.01 on December 31, 2012. - (5) Consists of SARs scheduled to vest on January 3, 2015, subject to the continued employment of the executive.
+SARs vest in the event of death, change-in-control or retirement occurring at least one-year from the date of grant. - (6) Consists of SARs scheduled to vest on January 3, 2014, subject to the continued employment of the executive.
+SARs vest in the event of death, change-in-control or retirement occurring at least one-year from the date of grant. - (7) Consists of SARs that vested on January 4, 2013. - (8) Consists of SARs, 50% of which are subject to vesting on December 31, 2014 and 50% of which are subject to vesting on December 31, 2016, in each case contingent on the achievement of established performance criteria and the continued employment of the executive, as described in footnotes (6) and (7) of the Grants of Plan-Based Awards table. - Consists of PSUs that are subject to vesting contingent on the achievement of established performance criteria over a three-year performance period ending on December 31, 2014, assuming the continued employment of the executive. - (10) Consists of PSUs that are subject to vesting contingent on the achievement of established performance criteria over a three-year performance period ending on December 31, 2013, assuming the continued employment of the executive. - (11) Consists of PSUs for which the service condition was satisfied on January 4, 2013.
+Following Compensation Committee approval of achievement of performance levels, the number of PSUs shown vested on February 4, 2013 at 97% of the target performance level.